I wrote this one for one of my regular “costumers”, a lovely Irish lass called Rosie.

 “Call me Andrew.”

 “Very well, Andrew,” said Emily, as she prepared another cup of coffee.
 “Let me tell you the story of our countryman, Darren Hayes, then.
 He’s the one out there, chasing a delusion, and everything started seven years ago, on a stormy night similar to this one, when he lost his wife in a car crash near the old Rose Cottage next to the Willowing Forest.
-It was something tragic, really: she was driving home from work when she lost control of the vehicle and crashed against a centenary tree.
+It was something tragic, really: she was driving home from work when she lost control of the vehicle and crashed into a centenary tree.
 She died instantly, or so they say.

 “Anyway, Darren, who had always been a very dear member of our community, was naturally devastated and the grief led him to cut all ties with everyone else.
 He needed some time on his own to begin the healing process and so we respected his wishes.